Dashlane Review: Is It the Best Password Manager in 2025?

 Password Health is a password auditing tool that constantly scans all of your saved accounts for compromised, reused, and weak passwords — and it also assigns you an overall password health score.

-Password Health isn’t a unique tool, but it works really well when compared to password security auditing tools offered by many competitors — including LastPass and Password Boss.
+Password Health isn’t a unique tool, but it works really well when compared to password security auditing tools offered by many competitors — including Password Boss.
 It even allows you to exclude some of your passwords from the overall password health score.

 During my tests, Dashlane flagged all of my dummy accounts with repeated passwords, and this also significantly affected my “Password Health Score”.